eclipse-hono/hono/site/documentation/content/concepts/device-notifications/index.md

 ### MQTT protocol adapter

-The MQTT protocol adapter automatically sends a *Time till disconnect notification* with a *ttd* value of `-1` for a device that subscribes to the appropriate command topic.
+The MQTT protocol adapter automatically initiates sending a *Time till disconnect notification* via the *Command Router* with a *ttd* value of `-1` for a device that subscribes to the appropriate command topic.
 Please refer to the [MQTT Adapter user guide]({{< relref "/user-guide/mqtt-adapter.md" >}}) for details).

-When a device unsubscribes again, the adapter automatically sends a *Time till disconnect notification* with a *ttd* value of `0`.
+When a device unsubscribes again, the adapter automatically initiates a *Time till disconnect notification* via the *Command Router* with a *ttd* value of `0`.